WHots/purple/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Purple is a Rust library developed to empower the open-source version of [RosaryAV](https://github.com/WHots/RosaryAV).
 It provides a comprehensive set of file manipulation and quarantining functionalities, specifically tailored to enhance the capabilities of the open-source iteration of the RosaryAV project.
-This library, codenamed "Purple," is intended to serve as the core system for handling various file-related tasks within the context of RosaryAV.
+This library, codenamed "Purple" is intended to serve as the core system for handling various file-related tasks within the context of RosaryAV.

 ## Features